3M Chapter Achievement Award

 - posting on the website

 - 3.2 An emailed copy of the submission including all attachments must be sent to the Membership Services Office by March 1 to facilitate distribution to and review by the judges; and a decision prior to the annual conference.
-Submissions must be in Word , pdf or Powerpoint format.
+Submissions must be in Word, pdf or PowerPoint format.
+Submissions must be no larger than 5 MB.
 Paper submissions will not be accepted.